Igrim Airport

 Igrim Airport is a regional airport in Igrim, Russia.
-The airport was built in 1964 after the discovery of natural gas fields in the vicinity of the village.
+The airport was built in 1964 after the discovery of natural gas fields in the vicinity of the village of Igrim.
 The airport services aircraft such as the AN-2, AN-24, AN-26, YAK-40 and L-410.
 The airport also has 4 helicopter pads.
-The runway is dirt and 2030m long.
+The runway is made of dirt and measures at 2030m long.